-Underline words in text 10: Little Things with the ending -ion, -er, -or

--able, -ful, and words that start with mis-, en- or em-, mini- and micro-.
+Underline words in text 10: Little Things with the ending -ion, -ance, -er, -or, -ology, -ment, -ency -able, -ful, and words that start with mis-, en- or em-, mini- and micro-.

 Auckland electronics company Rakon makes high performance crystal and oscillators.
 Over half of all GPS products in the world have a Rakon crystal or oscillator in them.